Skip to main content

 Impact

-Helpdesk tickets dropped by 90% in the first month after launch.
-Dispatchers stopped calling drivers for status updates, freeing them to actually dispatch.
+Helpdesk tickets dropped sharply in the first month — about a tenth of what they were before.
+Dispatchers stopped calling drivers to chase status updates and got their day back.
 Drivers stopped dreading the app.

 Other work